Multi-crew GCs

 Quarterly dashboards on who ordered, who didn’t, what moved, and what to rotate out.
 Built for owners, not IT.

-Three types of companies run our company stores.
+All kinds of companies run our company stores.
 If you see yourself here, we should talk.

 50+ employees, multiple job sites